Starting a Food Forest

 Canopy Closing

 Canopy trees reach 10โ15 feet.
-Shade increases โ annual beds transition to shade-tolerant species or move to new sun spots.
-System becomes self-mulching.
-Comfrey chop-and-drop routine established.
+Shade increases โ shift annual beds to new sun spots or shade-tolerant crops.
+The system becomes self-mulching.

 Harvest: Meaningful fruit production starts.
 Some tree fruits may ripen.